 Annapurna Circuit with Annapurna Base Camp Trek is one of the most popular treks in the world.
 It is not only famous in Nepal but is listed among the top trekking trails in the world.
-The snow-capped mountains, cultural varieties and different flora and fauna makes Annapurna region one of the best destinations in the world.
+The snow-capped mountains, cultural varieties, and different flora and fauna make the Annapurna region one of the best destinations in the world.

-You will be walking from Kagbeni to Chhomrong to reach Himalaya.
+You will be walking from Kagbeni to Chhomrong to reach the Himalayas.
 Walking the trail of Himalaya to Annapurna Base Camp, we pass through Machhapuchhre Base Camp.
-You will explore the majestic mountains like Annapurna Massif, Dhaulagiri and many other in Annapurna Base Camp.
-Going through the beautiful villages, rivers and amazing landscapes you will descend your way back to Nayapul.
+You will explore the majestic mountains like Annapurna Massif, Dhaulagiri, and many others in Annapurna Base Camp.
+Going through the beautiful villages, rivers, and amazing landscapes you will descend your way back to Nayapul.

 Feel free to contact us if you have any questions.